redchrision/PollinateFwrk/README.md

 function, you can do this as well.
 An example is given in `./contracts/sneezetoken/SneezeMine.sol`.
 Inside of the `periodic()` function we call `nectarShortfall()` which is provided by `Periodic`.
-The `nectarShortfall()` function tells is how much we need to send to the periodic dispatcher in order to fund the transaction.
+The `nectarShortfall()` function tells us how much we need to send to the periodic dispatcher in order to fund the transaction.

 If the periodic is already well funded, as in out above example with the developer calling `addNectar()`, `nectarShortfall()` will return zero, but if we are out of funds,